 Students must be able to perform common physical therapy functions as defined in the program's Technical Standards.
 Please go to www.nv.edu/pta under "Application Requirements" for a copy of this document.

-In addition to tuition and fees, students in the PTA Program must pay for books, APTA membership, appropriate attire for internships, licensure review course, and transportation.
+In addition to tuition and fees, students in the PTA Program must pay for books, APTA membership, appropriate attire for clinical experiences, licensure review course(s), and transportation.
 Students must complete and verify all required immunizations and provide certification by the American Heart Association or American Red Cross in Basic Life Support (BLS) for the Health Care Provider and First Aid before the start of clinical activities.

 Clinical Education Experiences: The NVCC PTA Program offers clinical education experiences throughout Connecticut.
 Students may be required to travel more than 75 minutes to their assigned clinical site.
 Students are required to provide their own transportation, living expenses (as necessary), health insurance, and any other expenses while on clinical education experiences.